mbierlee/poodinis/README.md

 Requires at least a D 2.068.0 compatible compiler
 Uses the Phobos standard library
-Can be built with DUB 0.9.24
+Can be built with DUB 0.9.24 or higher

 History
 -------